forthy42/net2o/wiki/squid-chain.md

 These are the operations you want to perform in the ledger:

-  1. You want to move a coin from one owner to another (may imply ledger change)
+  1. You want to move a coin from one owner to another (may imply ledger/shard change)

   2. You want to be able to join several coins into one

   3. You want to split a coin

-I don't want to have complex multi-source and -sink transaction which are difficult to verify.
-Instead, I propose a single transaction, which takes a part of one coin, and adds it to the destination coin.
+Transactions are handled by [dump contracts](squid-contracts.md), the rules are simple enough that even multi-participant transactions are easy to verify.
+All transactions must happen in the active ledger group, i.e. spooky actions at a distance are strictly limited to the one active dimension of the hypercube.

 ![Coin transaction](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Feynmandiagram.svg/220px-Feynmandiagram.svg.png)

 I represent this transaction as Feynman diagram, because that almost fits the concept.
-If the source coin (or account) results in a value of 0, it can disappear, if the destination coin doesn't yet exist, it starts with the transaction as initial value.
+If the source coin (or account) results in a value of 0, it can disappear from the active states, if the destination coin doesn't yet exist, it starts with the transaction as initial value.

 Coins are pseudonymous, and you can have many different pseudonyms.
 However, coins as proposed here have readable values attached.
 It's likely that mix